geertjanvdk/xkit/README.md

 ### xlog - logging

-Heavily inspired by [logrus][1], this package provides the minimum depending only on the functionality coming with Go itself.
-Some formatters might be added, but the text and JSON formatters are in most cases enough.
+Heavily inspired by [logrus][1], this package provides the minimum for making logging a bit more enjoyable in Go.
+Some formatters might be added later on, but the text (with colors) and JSON formatters are in most cases enough.

 ### xt - unit testing